scious/documentation/docs/scious-search/latest.md

 Let's break it down.
 We're asking Algolia to:

-> Return all records where the `categories` field contains all of the items from `MultilineInput Categories`, but only if `MultilineInput Categories` has at least one value selected.
+> Return all records where the `categories` field contains all of the items from `Multidropdown Categories`, but only if `Multidropdown Categories` has at least one value selected.

-If we were to build this filter in Bubble's native search, we'd `Do a search for` and check `ignore empty constraints` to ignore the `MultilineInput Categories` if empty.
+If we were to build this filter in Bubble's native search, we'd `Do a search for` and check `ignore empty constraints` to ignore the `Multidropdown Categories` when empty.

 Javascript's [ternary operator](https://www.javascripttutorial.net/javascript-ternary-operator/) is our way of accomplishing the same thing.
 It's a condensed form of an `if`... `else`... statement and it looks like this: